 Antonio Bigfoot Silva has been calling out Alistair Overeem and it appears that the UFC have listened.
 The former Strikeforce fighters have been signed to fight on the UFC Super Bowl weekend extravaganza on February 2.
 The fight of course is contingent on Overeem getting his license back after being suspended for testing positive for PEDs.
 Overeem can apply for the license as soon as December 27.
 Although it is certainly not a guarantee.

 “Come Dec.
-27, he’s like any other fighter,” NAC executive director Keith Kizer said.
-“He’s free to apply for his license.
-The ..click here to read more
+27, he’s like any other fighter,” NAC executive director Keith Kizer said. ..click here to read more

 Alistair Overeem, antonio silva, Cain Velasquez, Junior dos Santos, UFC 155, UFC 156